Atmosera-CoPilot-Dev/self-paced/express/ExpressApp/instructions.md

 Create a file called `app.js` and implement the code using the following instructions to hand-off to Copilot. :

-- Import the 'path' module.
-This module provides utilities for working with file and directory paths.
+1) Import the module that provides utilities for working with file and directory paths.

-- Import the 'express' module.
-Express is a minimal and flexible Node.js web application framework.
+2) Import the 'express' module.

-- Import the 'morgan' module.
-Morgan is a HTTP request logger middleware for Node.js.
+3) Import an HTTP request logger middleware for Node.js.

-- Create an instance of Express application.
+4) Create an instance of Express application.

-- Check if the application environment is 'development'.
-If it is, use the 'morgan' middleware with 'dev' format.  'dev' format is concise output colored by response status for development use.
+5) Check if the application environment is 'development'.
+If it is, use the logger middleware with 'dev' format.  'dev' format is concise output colored by response status for development use.

-- Serve static files located under 'node_modules/bootstrap/dist' directory.
+6) Serve static files located under 'node_modules/bootstrap/dist' directory.
 These files will be served at '/bootstrap' path.

-- Serve static files located under 'public' directory.
+7) Serve static files located under 'public' directory.
 These files will be served at '/' path.

-- Get the port number from environment variables or use 1337 as a default.
+8) Get the port number from environment variables or else use 1337 as a default.

-- Start the server and listen on the specified port.
+9) Start the server and listen on the specified port.

+10) Add comments for each operation in the app.

+11) Create a README.md file that extensivily describes the app.

+12) Create a unit test harness using either TDD or BDD style.